Public Outreach

 Giant viruses shaping life in the polar regions

-Published article in The Conversation Canada (FR)
+Published article in The Conversation Canada (EN/FR)

 It’s the fascinating research focus of two FROST members.
 In this article from La Conversation Canada, Thomas Pitot (postdoctoral researcher at Université du Québec à Chicoutimi and data manager) and Catherine Girard (researcher at Université Laval) explore the discovery of these once-invisible members of the virosphere.